stephan-nordnes-eriksen/BOB/README.md

 ###Planned features

- - Adding element selector which finds elements in the page.
+ - Adding element selector which finds elements in the active DOM.
  - Adding ability to output string into existing elements (similar how jQuery does it)

 ##License